-- 8.01 Within five (5) days after the court has time-stamped the transmission, the party sending the transmission shall forward to the court the applicable filing fee, if any. - 8.02 This rule on facsimile filing shall not apply to the filing of a jury demand in a civil case in the court. - 8.03 No additional fee shall be assessed for facsimile filings.
+- 8.01 Within five (5) days after the court has time-stamped the transmission, the party sending the transmission shall forward to the court the applicable filing fee, if any. - 8.02 This rule on facsimile filing shall not apply to the filing of a jury demand in a civil case in the court. - 8.03 The court will assess a fee of \$0.25 per page for copies.
+This fee also applies to civil fax filings.
+There is no fee for email filings.